Qiskit/pauli-propagation/README.md

 operator size and the number of gates.

-``propagate_through_operator``: To conjugate an operator in the Pauli basis by another such operator, ($G^{\dagger}OG$) one must generate a cubic number of terms, one term for each combination of Pauli terms in the product $\prod_{i,j,k} P_i^{\dagger} O_j P_k$.
-This implementation sorts the coefficients in
-$G^{\dagger}$, $O$, and $G$ in descending order and performs a search for the terms with the largest coefficients over the 3D index space, starting with the origin, $(0, 0, 0)$, which is guaranteed to result in the most significant contribution to the product.
+``propagate_through_operator``: To conjugate an operator in the Pauli basis by another such operator, ($G^{\dagger}OG$) one must typically calculate a large number of terms -- one term for each combination of Pauli terms in the product $\prod_{i,j,k} P_i^{\dagger} O_j P_k$.
+This implementation sorts the coefficients in $G^{\dagger}$, $O$, and $G$ in descending order and performs a search for the terms with the largest coefficients over the 3D index space, starting with the origin, $(0, 0, 0)$, which is guaranteed to result in the most significant contribution to the product.
 In our benchmarks, the runtime is primarily used to traverse the 3D index space to find the index triplets representing the most significant terms in the product; however, a non-negligible amount of time is also spent sorting the operators and performing Pauli multiplication to generate the terms in the new operator.

 ``evolve_through_cliffords``: This function heavily leverages the Clifford evolution subroutines from Qiskit.
 While this is reasonably fast, it may be unnecessarily slow for users wishing to call